SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 Summary magnitude
 -----------------

-The summary magnitude typically is calculated from all network magnitudes by :ref:`scmag` and set as preferred magnitude type by :ref:`scevent` after committing or confirming an origin.
+The :ref:`summary magnitude <scmag-summaryM>` typically is calculated from all network magnitudes by :ref:`scmag` and set as preferred magnitude type by :ref:`scevent` after committing or confirming an origin.
 The defaults can be changed by configuring :ref:`scmag` and :ref:`scevent`.